volkerdobler/insertnums/README.md

 ```
 <padding>   ::= any char except }
-<align>     ::= "<" for left aligned, ">" for right aligned, "=" for centered, "^" for decimal centered
+<align>     ::= "<" for left aligned, ">" for right aligned (default), "^" for centered, "=" for right aligned, but with any sign and symbol to the left of any padding
 <sign>      ::= "-", "+" or " " (blank)
 #           ::= option causes the “alternate form” to be used for the conversion (see Python documentation)
 <precision> ::= any positive number
 <type>      ::= any one of the following chars "bcdeEfFgGnoxX%"
 ```

-For more details about the formatting possibilities see the [Python mini-language documentation](https://docs.python.org/3.4/library/string.html#format-specification-mini-language)
+For more details about the formatting possibilities see the [d3-formatting documentation](https://github.com/d3/d3-format#locale_format) or the [Python mini-language documentation](https://docs.python.org/3.4/library/string.html#format-specification-mini-language).

 ---